 The point is that visual media – especially, high-quality, action-packed pieces – can speak volumes about your camp.
 And they jump out in your audience’s social media feeds.
 The more you share, the more you’re creating and upholding your brand – and ultimately growing your camp.

 But in today’s social media landscape, basic photos only go so far.
-It’s allllll about story – especially story told in a compelling visual way.
-Embracing new and innovative approaches to telling your story, and that of your campers, can transform your camp’s marketing.
+It’s allllll about the story – especially story told in a compelling visual way.
+Embracing new and innovative approaches to telling your story, and that of your campers can transform your camp’s marketing.
 Here are a few of our favorite ideas and examples for creative visual media.

 1. #OneTake Videos

 Take a look at this incredible video from Canyon Creek Camp.
 It’s jaw-dropping-awesome, and if your eyeballs don’t tell you that, just look at the shares.
 This camp social media masterpiece has been shared nearly 50,000 times!
 What’s so unique about it?
 If you didn’t notice in the midst of the choreography and golf carting around, the video was taken in one single shot, AKA #onetake.
 This piece is perfect because it brings out the camp’s spirit, shows off the beautiful scenery, and, simply, is super entertaining.
 Just try not to smile while watching it!